What you need

 You need a rod licence to use a fishing rod in Northern Ireland.
 You can be fined for fishing without a licence.
-DAERA issues rod licences for angling in:
+DAERA issues rod licences for angling on all fisheries within its jurisdiction.

-Loughs Agency issues rod licences for angling in Loughs Agency jurisdiction.
+Loughs Agency issues rod licences for angling in the Loughs Agency jurisdiction.

 Fishing seasons vary for different fish species and for fishery locations.
 The variety of seasons reflects the timing of salmon runs into different river catchments.